Pressure Cooked in Instant Pot, this Kabocha Flan with caramel sauce has a silky smooth texture and rich custard flavor with a hint of sweet kabocha.

 - Put the 4 ramekins on the rack and make sure they are not tilted.

-- Close the lid and set HIGH pressure for 6 minutes.
-Make sure the steam release handle points at “sealing” and not “venting”.
+- Close the lid and set to High pressure for 6 minutes.
+Make sure the steam release handle points at Sealing and not Venting.

-- Let cool on the counter until the flan is room temperature.
-Then put the ramekins on a tray, cover with paper towel (to absorb condensation/moisture) and plastic, and transfer to the refrigerator to chill for at least 2 hours, or preferably overnight.
+- Remove the ramekins to the counter and let cool until the flan is room temperature.
+Then, put the ramekins on a tray, cover with a paper towel (to absorb any condensation/moisture) and plastic, and transfer to the refrigerator to chill for at least 2 hours or preferably overnight.

 To Serve

-- Hold the ramekin and plate together and shake vigorously a few times to invert onto a plate.
+- Hold a ramekin and plate together and shake vigorously a few times to invert the flan onto the plate.
 Enjoy!

 To Store